-Perhaps even more exciting is the discovery of the actual microbe that produces butyric acid in the gut.
-Clostridium butyricum has been used in Asia as a probiotic since the 1940′s.
-It proliferates naturally in the small and large intestines of healthy folks.
-Those with less than great digestion were found to have less butyric acid production in the gut.
+There is one special microbe that produces butyric acid in the gut, Clostridium butyricum.
+This strain has been used in Asia as a probiotic since the 1940s.
+It proliferates naturally in the small and large intestines of healthy individuals.
+Those with less-than-great digestion were found to have less butyric acid production in the gut.
 (5)

-- Helps digestion, maintains the integrity of the gastrointestinal mucosa
+- Helps digestion by maintaining the integrity of the gastrointestinal mucosa.

-- Blocks the growth of bad bacteria in the gut and interferes with the growth of highly toxic bacteria
+- Inhibits the growth of unwanted bacteria in the gut and interferes with the growth of highly toxic bacteria.

-- Helps the growth of beneficial bacteria like Bifidobacterium
+- Encourages the growth of beneficial bacteria like Bifidobacterium.

-- Helps loose bowel function and regulates abnormal bowel movements
+- Supports healthy bowel function and regulates abnormal bowel movements,

 - Increases insulin sensitivity

-- Increases energy production and efficiency of energy utilization
+- Increases cellular energy production and efficiency of energy utilization

 - Reduction in hunger levels